 Sophia Reinders received her Master’s and Doctorate from Saybrook Institute.
 She is a licensed Marriage and Family Therapist and has been practicing in San Francisco for over 20 years.
 Her interests include expressive arts and Somatic Psychology.

-Melissa Schwartz (Core Faculty) received her Master's from Beacon College and her Doctorate from Rosebridge Graduate School (now Argosy University).
-Formerly a faculty member in both the Psychology and Counseling departments at Sonoma State University, she maintains a private practice as a Clinical Psychologist and Marriage and Family Therapist, is a member of the California Psychological Association’s MCEP Review Committee, and is a Peer Reviewer for the APA journal, Psychology of Women Quarterly.
+Melissa Schwartz received her Master’s from Beacon College and her Doctorate from Rosebridge Graduate School (now Argosy University).
+Formerly a faculty member in both the Psychology and Counseling departments at Sonoma State University, she maintains a private practice as a clinical psychologist and Marriage and Family Therapist, serves as a peer reviewer for the California Psychological Association’s Office of Professional Development’s Provider Approval Committee, and also serves as a peer reviewer for the APA journal, Psychology of Women Quarterly.
 Her interests include the psychology of women, adult development, and qualitative research.

 Gisela Wendling received her Bachelor's and Master's in Organization Development from Sonoma State University and her doctorate from Fielding Graduate University.
 She was the Coordinator of Sonoma States Organization Development M.A. and was an Assistant Professor at Sonoma State University in the Psychology department.
 Her interests include Organizational Development, Ritual and Indigenous cultures.